 5.6.2.
-Warrant management for nShield Connect + and nShield Connect XC
+Warrant management for nShield Connect XC

 You do not need to manage the warrants for nShield Connect HSMs.

 When you start or reboot the HSM, the warrant is copied to the appropriate location on the host or RFS: